robbytables/bug-free-invention/unit-1-variables/instructor-resources/04-unit-lab-1/04-lab-slides.md

 Tips for a great lab experience:

 - Failure _is_ an option.
-- Ask three before you ask me.
+- Before asking me, check your toolkit.
-- Reflect and be ready to debrief.
+- Think about the concept, reflect on what it means, and be ready for the debrief.

 <aside class="notes">